M66B/NetGuard/FAQ.md

 <a name="FAQ22"></a>
 **(22) Can I tether / use Wi-Fi calling while using NetGuard?**

-Due to a bug in Android this is not possible.
-See [here](https://github.com/M66B/NetGuard/issues/42) for more information.
+Yes, but this needs to be enabled in the settings.

 <a name="FAQ24"></a>
 **(24) Can you remove the notification from the status bar?**